 Rahmiel Hayyim Drizin, Professor of Kabbalah

 Reb Rahmiel was born in Philadelphia, Pennsylvania, and moved to Chicago to go to Northwestern Law School.
 Reb Rahmiel is a devoted student of many of the leading teachers of Kabbalah in English in Israel and the USA.
 He is a criminal defense lawyer who lives in Oak Park with his family.
 Much of Reb Rahmiel's work is available on line at www.kabbalahonline.org

-Rabbi Pinchas Eisenbach, Ph.D., Professor of Pastoral Counseling
+Rabbi Pinchas Eisenbach, Ph.D., Professor of Jewish Medical Ethics and Pastoral Counseling

 Rabbi Laurence Edwards, Ph.D., Professor of Bible, Jewish Thought, Jewish History